In the converted stack, the underlying hosts are prepared for NSX for vSphere. The consolidated stack has these components.

 - NSX ESG load balancers for workloads, where required.

-The logical design of NSX considers the vCenter Server clusters and define the place where each NSX component runs.
+The logical design of NSX considers the vCenter Server clusters and defines the place where each NSX component runs.

 High Availability of NSX for vSphere Components

-vSphere HA protects the NSX Manager instance by ensuring that the NSX Manager VM is restarted on a different host in the event of primary host failure.
+vSphere HA protects each NSX Manager instance by ensuring that the NSX Manager VM is restarted on a different ESXi host in the event of primary ESXi host failure.